albar965/albar965.github.io/littlenavmap-faq.md

 * Not all files were extracted and the mentioned DLL file is missing.
 Check if it can be found in the same folder as the `littlenamvmap.exe`.
 * Anti-virus put the DLL into quarantine.
 * You start the program using a shortcut (`.lnk` file) and the working directory is not the *Little Navmap* folder (the one with the `littlenamvmap.exe`).
 The working directory can be changed in the link properties in input field `Start In`.

+Other problems on Windows:

+* You double clicked the file `littlenavmap.exe.simconnect` which is not the executable file.
+Double clicking on this will show a dialog where Windows asks for a program to open it.
+Double click on `littlenamvmap.exe` (light blue globe icon) to open _Little Navmap_.
+* You probably downloaded the wrong Zip archive containing only the source files or an archive for another operating system.
+In both cases the file `littlenamvmap.exe` is missing.

 [**▲**](#top)